 Springing Power Of Attorney

-Instead, the provisions of a springing power of attorney grant you decision-making power only if and when certain circumstances arise.
+Instead, the provisions of a springing POA grant you the power to make legal decisions only if and when certain circumstances arise.
 For example, maybe your parent becomes incapacitated.

 Medical Power Of Attorney

-Sometimes called a living will, the medical power of attorney focuses on the long-term medical care of a senior.
+Sometimes called an advanced directive, the medical power of attorney focuses on the long-term medical care of a senior.

 They should be of sound mind when drafting a medical power of attorney document with you.
 All decisions described in this document should pertain to the senior’s medical care.